edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 ## Create a Repo

 I would be doing the docs at GitHub a disservice if I tried to take their tutorial so here is [Creating a new repository](https://help.github.com/en/articles/creating-a-new-repository).
-We won&rsquo;t be covering a personal site today so name it whatever you like.
-I&rsquo;ll be referring to it as `example-site`.
+We won't be covering a personal site today so name it whatever you like.
+I'll be referring to it as `example-site`.

 ## Clone the repo